Fifth Third Bancorp (NASDAQ:FITB) PT Raised to $34.00 at The Goldman Sachs Group

-Fifth Third Bancorp (NASDAQ:FITB – Get Free Report) had its price target increased by The Goldman Sachs Group from $30.00 to $34.00 in a research report issued on Friday, Benzinga reports.
-The firm presently has a “buy” rating on the financial services provider’s stock.
-The Goldman Sachs Group’s price target indicates a potential upside of 16.20% from the company’s previous close.
+Fifth Third Bancorp (NASDAQ:FITB – Get Free Report) had its price objective upped by equities researchers at The Goldman Sachs Group from $30.00 to $34.00 in a research report issued on Friday, Benzinga reports.
+The brokerage presently has a “buy” rating on the financial services provider’s stock.
+The Goldman Sachs Group’s price objective indicates a potential upside of 20.44% from the company’s previous close.

-FITB has been the subject of a number of other reports.
-DA Davidson lifted their price objective on Fifth Third Bancorp from $28.00 to $29.00 in a research note on Friday.
-Morgan Stanley reduced their target price on Fifth Third Bancorp from $29.00 to $28.00 in a report on Friday, July 7th.
-Wells Fargo & Company reduced their target price on Fifth Third Bancorp from $40.00 to $35.00 in a report on Thursday, June 15th.
-Piper Sandler reduced their target price on Fifth Third Bancorp from $32.00 to $31.00 in a report on Thursday, June 15th.
-Finally, JPMorgan Chase & Co. reduced their target price on Fifth Third Bancorp from $37.50 to $32.50 and set a “neutral” rating on the stock in a report on Monday, April 10th.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Fifth Third Bancorp presently has a consensus rating of “Hold” and an average target price of $32.65.
+A number of other equities research analysts have also weighed in on FITB.
+Wedbush boosted their price objective on shares of Fifth Third Bancorp from $32.00 to $33.00 and gave the company an “outperform” rating in a report on Friday.
+DA Davidson boosted their price objective on shares of Fifth Third Bancorp from $28.00 to $29.00 in a report on Friday.
+UBS Group boosted their price objective on shares of Fifth Third Bancorp from $29.00 to $31.00 in a report on Sunday, April 23rd.
+Keefe, Bruyette & Woods raised shares of Fifth Third Bancorp from a “market perform” rating to an “outperform” rating and lowered their price target for the company from $38.00 to $34.00 in a report on Wednesday, April 5th.
+Finally, JPMorgan Chase & Co. lowered their price target on shares of Fifth Third Bancorp from $37.50 to $32.50 and set a “neutral” rating on the stock in a report on Monday, April 10th.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $32.39.

-In related news, Director Evan Bayh bought 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 3rd.
-The shares were acquired at an average price of $24.82 per share, for a total transaction of $124,100.00.
-Following the completion of the acquisition, the director now owns 73,700 shares of the company’s stock, valued at approximately $1,829,234.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Corporate insiders own 0.66% of the company’s stock.
+In related news, Director Evan Bayh purchased 5,000 shares of Fifth Third Bancorp stock in a transaction that occurred on Wednesday, May 3rd.
+The stock was purchased at an average price of $24.82 per share, for a total transaction of $124,100.00.
+Following the transaction, the director now directly owns 73,700 shares in the company, valued at $1,829,234.
+The acquisition was disclosed in a document filed with the SEC, which is available at this link.
+Insiders own 0.66% of the company’s stock.

 Institutional Trading of Fifth Third Bancorp